ingresso-group/slate/source/includes/_events.md

 `venue_addr` | The venue address in plain text format.
 This is returned by the req_extra_info parameter.
 `venue_addr_html` | The venue address in HTML format.
 This is returned by the req_extra_info parameter.
 `venue_info` | Additional venue information in plain text format.
 This is sometimes not provided.
 This is returned by the req_extra_info parameter.
 `venue_info_html` | Additional venue information in HTML format.
-This is sometimes not provided..
+This is sometimes not provided.
 This is returned by the req_extra_info parameter.

 ## Retrieve an event